-In recent years, we have added manufacturing capacity through investments in automation, improved utilization and the expansion of our manufacturing footprint through organic means as well as through acquisitions.
-We believe we have sufficient capacity to achieve our business goals for the near-to-intermediate term.
+In recent years, we have added and continue to add manufacturing capacity through investments in automation, improved utilization and the expansion of our manufacturing footprint through organic means as well as through acquisitions.
+We believe we will have sufficient capacity to achieve our business goals for the near-to-intermediate term.